Flood Sensors for Your Home

 Customizable: There are now over 1000 compatible devices, according to the Z-Wave Alliance, giving you a broad range of options when setting up your home automation system.

-Strong, expandable network: One of the main features of the Z-Wave protocol is that it uses a ‘Mesh Network’.
+Strong, expandable network: One of the main features of the protocol is that it uses a ‘Mesh Network’.
 This means that one Z-Wave device passes along a signal to the next device until it reaches its intended destination.
 Essentially, this means that the more devices you have installed, the larger and stronger the network becomes.

 Efficient: Another benefit of Z-Wave is that it uses very little power, making it great for door locks and other battery-powered devices.

 Cohesive communication: All products that include Z-Wave technology are licensed through Sigma Designs in Milpitas, California.
-This means there is tight control over the implementation of the technology, and ensures better compatibility between devices.
+This means there is tight control over the implementation of the technology and ensures better compatibility between devices.
 Some protocols like Zigbee are ‘open source’, which increases the possibility of communication difficulties between Zigbee devices.

 The quick facts: